Jackzmc/sourcemod-plugins/README.md

   * `sm_fta` - No arguments: Shows a menu, choose player, mode, and modifiers all in one.
   * `sm_ftr <player(s)>` - Removes & deactivates all trolls.
   * `sm_ftl` - Lists all players that have a mode applied.

+### l4d2_autobotcrown
+Makes any suitable bot (> 40 hp, has shotgun) automatically crown a witch.
+Supports multiple bots, but only one bot can crown one witch at a time.